-Term Definition Explanation Example Polycentric Urban Area multiple urban A region where several cities or towns are interconnected and interdependent, sharing resources, infrastructure, and labor markets.
-Vienna-Bratislava- Global City- Region • • A region with a global influence, characterized by interconnectedness and competitiveness.
-Polycentric Urban Region ~ 1 A region with multiple urban centers, often focused on specific economic activities.
+Term Definition Explanation Example Polycentric Urban Area C A region where several cities or towns are interconnected and interdependent, sharing resources, infrastructure, and labor markets.
+Vienna-Bratislava- Global City- Region A type of polycentric area A region with a global influence, characterized by interconnectedness and competitiveness.
+Polycentric Urban Region A type of polycentric area A region with multiple urban centers, often focused on specific economic activities.
 The Ruhr region in Germany.
-Mega-Urban Region A very large urban region, encompassing multiple cities and towns.
+Mega-Urban Region A type of polycentric area A very large urban region, encompassing multiple cities and towns.
 The Tokyo metropolitan area.